songjeongjun320/ASU_FURI_Project/README.md

 ### Key Features

-- 🔭 **Real-Time Folder Monitoring**: The system continuously monitors a specified folder for new video files.
+- 🔭 **Real-Time Folder Monitoring**: Continuously monitors a specified folder for new video files.
-- 📽 **Automated Video Processing**: Upon detecting a new video file, the system processes it to identify and extract container numbers using a custom-trained YOLO model.
+- 📽 **Automated Video Processing**: Processes new video files to identify and extract container numbers using a custom-trained YOLO model.
-- 📁 **Data Storage and API Integration**: Extracted data is formatted into JSON and stored locally.
-Additionally, this data can be sent to a remote server via an API for further processing or integration into other systems.
+- 📁 **Data Storage and API Integration**: Formats extracted data into JSON for local storage and sends it to a remote server via API for further processing or integration.
-- **AWS Integration**: The project also includes functionality for uploading images to AWS S3, enabling scalable and secure storage solutions.
+- ☁️ **AWS Integration**: Includes functionality for uploading images to AWS S3 for scalable and secure storage solutions.

 ---